CorrelAid/correlaid-matplotlib-style/README.md

 ![plot](./images/correlaid.png)

-### Option 1 and 3 Use the helper functions
+### Options 2 and 3 Useing the package and the helper functions

-When using the Python package, then one can simply import the package to apply the style, without using `style.use(...)`.
+When using the Python package, then one can simply import the package to apply the style, without using `style.use('correlaid')`.

 ```python
 import correlaidmatplotlib
 ```
+*Note:*: the import should be after importing `matplotlib` and `seaborn`.
+Otherwise and explicit `style.use('correlaid')` (see Option 1), should be inserted after all the imports and other style uses, to make sure the font sizes are correct.

 While the default Seaborn plots are quite powerful and the style already improves some defaults, there is still room for improvement.
 With the CorrelAid package we provide helper functions to further style the plots consistently, i.e., we:
 - add Title and subtitle,
 - add a signature bar adding a Copyright and data source,